mauriciopoppe/dotfiles/README.md

 $ dotfiles tmux
 ```

-Which calls the `install.zsh` script located inside the folder `tmux/`, you
+Which calls the `install.zsh` script located inside the `tmux/` folder, you
 can do this with all the first level directories of this repo e.g. `$ dotfiles
 [zsh|tmux|neovim|...]`